ARM-software/abi-aa/sysvabi64/sysvabi64.rst

    ``.jcr``, ``.eh_frame``, ``.fini_array``, ``.init_array``,
    ``.preinit_array``.

-The size of the RELRO segment should be extended so that is a multiple of the page size.
+The size of the RELRO segment should be extended so that it is a multiple of the page size.

 .. raw:: pdf